Skip to main content

 Neighbourhoods in San Antonio

 San Antonio's most distinctive neighbourhoods cluster around its river and historic core.
 King William is the prestige urban enclave — a National Historic District of Victorian and Italianate mansions a short walk from the River Walk, with resale prices that hold firm even in broader market corrections.
 Southtown and the Pearl District extend that walkable urban character northward: the Pearl's converted brewery site anchors a mixed-use strip of restaurants, a weekend farmers market, and new residential construction at the most active development address in the city.
-Alamo Heights is the inner-ring prestige suburb: excellent North East ISD schools, tree-canopy streets, and prices that reflect its location entirely inside the 1604 loop.
+Alamo Heights is the inner-ring prestige suburb: tree-canopy streets, North East ISD access, and prices that reflect its location entirely inside the 1604 loop.

-For families prioritising schools and master-planning, Stone Oak in the Far North San Antonio Northside ISD corridor is the default answer — newer construction, top-ranked schools, and the highest concentration of corporate relocation buyers.
+Stone Oak in far north San Antonio is the master-planning showcase — newer construction, Northside ISD access, and the highest concentration of corporate relocation buyers.
 Helotes on the west side offers Hill Country adjacency, larger lots, and a small-town character that appeals to buyers who want acreage-adjacent living without the full commute.

 San Antonio's value proposition is exceptional by Texas standards.
 Converse and Universal City on the east side serve JBSA-Randolph and JBSA-Fort Sam households at entry-level prices well under $300K.
 The Shearer Hills/Ridgeview area inside 1604 near the Medical Center delivers mid-century SFH in the $280K–$360K range — the most affordable path to inner-loop ownership in any major Texas metro.
 Leon Valley is the northwest mid-tier pick: established SFH stock, direct 151 freeway access to JBSA-Lackland, and prices that remain meaningfully below Alamo Heights and Northside for a comparable product.